w3f/polkadot-wiki/docs/learn-auction.md

 be available.
 As parachains ramp up there may only be a few slots that are unlocked every few months.
 The goal is to eventually have 100 parachain slots available on Polkadot (these will be split between parachains and the [parathread pool](learn-parathreads)).
-If a parachain wants to have guarenteed block inclusion at every Relay Chain block, it must acquire a parachain slot.
+If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a parachain slot.

-The parachain slots of Polkadot will be sold according to an unpermissioned [Candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.
+The parachain slots of Polkadot will be sold according to an unpermissioned [candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.

 ## Mechanics of a Candle auction